BLUE-BEARDED HELMETCREST EXPEDITION

 BIRDING TRIP REPORT BY STEPHAN LORENZ / FEBRUARY 2017

-Also please take a look a this great article mabe by the journalist Alex Ossola who also joined us and was perhaps the first non Colombian in seen the helmetcrest.
+Also please take a look a this great article mabe by the journalist Alex Ossola who also joined us and was one of the first non Colombian in seen the helmetcrest.

 ARTICLE ABOUT THE CONSERVATION OF THE BLUE-BEARDED HELMETCREST BY A. OSSOLA